 Opportunity Knocks was first launched on BBC radio in 1949 when it gave a lift up the ladder of fame to (amongst others) Spike Milligan and Frankie Vaughan.

 On television between 1956 and 1977, it produced acts of the calibre of Bobby Crush, Bonnie Langford, Peters and Lee, the singing miners Millican and Nesbitt, comedians Cannon and Ball, Neil Reid and Lena Zavaroni.

 It was the most successful talent-spotting show ever and at its peak was watched by 24 million viewers.
 Ten thousand acts were auditioned each year and of these 175 got their chance to appear on the box.

-Out of the thousands of acts auditioned, only a handful really proved bearable – like Les Dawson, Freddie Starr (who had originally appeared on the show in the 1960s as Freddie Starr and The Delmonts), Frank Carson, Ken Goodwin, Little and Large (who appeared on the show early in 1971 and had previously worked as ‘Syd and Eddie’ without success), Freddie “Parrot Face” Davies and Mary Hopkin.
+Out of the thousands of acts auditioned, only a handful really proved bearable – like Les Dawson, Freddie Starr (who had originally appeared on the show in the 1960s as Freddie Starr and The Delmonts), Frank Carson, Ken Goodwin, Little and Large (who appeared on the show early in 1971 and had previously worked as ‘Syd and Eddie’ without success), Freddie “Parrot Face” Davies (who actually lost to future Junior Showtime compere Bobby Bennett), muscle man Tony Holland (who flexed his muscles to music) and Mary Hopkin.

 Nevertheless, Opportunity Knocks fulfilled a vital role in bringing new artists to television – usually accompanied by Bob Sharples and his Orchestra.